 - Bus Adm 766 Marketing for Nonprofit Organizations (if not selected above)

 - BusMgmt 706 Management in Contemporary Business (if not selected above)

-- BusMgmt 707 Information Technology for Competitive Advantage (if not selected above)
+- BusMgmt 707 Information Technology for in Contemporary Businesses (if not selected above)

 - BusMgmt 709 Analytic Models for Managers